marcoalopez/GrainSizeTools/DOCS/getting_started.md

 dataset = pd.read_table('DATA/data_set.txt')
 ```

 Pandas' reading methods give you a lot of control over how a file is read.
-To keep things simple, the most commonly used arguments are listed below:
+To keep things simple, we list here the most commonly used arguments:

 ```python
 sep or delimier  # Delimiter to use.